TianyouLiuSky/Game_programming_project/README.md

   - 🔊 Plan to add custom sound effects for low battery, trash pickup, and cat interaction.
   - 🧠 Future addition: Add a “How to Play” help panel accessible from the main menu.
   - 🌟 Optional polish: Final level rating system (e.g., 1–3 stars based on score/time).
+  - 🔧 Deploy the game (using WebGL), upload to itch.io, and join a game jam.